ant-design/ant-design/components/float-button/demo/tooltip.md

 ## en-US

-You can customize the style of the button.
+Setting the `tooltip` can open the tooltip.

 ```tsx
 import React from 'react';